bytedeco/javacv/README.txt

 ==Changes==
+ * Added support for planar audio formats to `FFmpegFrameGrabber` and `FFmpegFrameRecorder`, as required by newer versions of FFmpeg for at least MP3 and AAC
+ * Enhanced `FFmpegFrameRecorder` by making it use the closest supported frame rate for the given codec instead of failing, and by adding a `tune` property used by the x264 codec
+ * Also, to support variable bitrate (VBR) encoding, appended new `videoQuality` and `audioQuality` properties to `FFmpegFrameRecorder`, which usually have an effective range of [0, 51] and overrides the `videoBitrate` and `audioBitrate` properties

 ===March 3, 2013 version 0.4===
  * Upgraded support to OpenCV 2.4.4
  * `CanvasFrame.waitKey(-1)` does not wait anymore and returns the last `KeyEvent` dispatched since the last call to it